 If you’re ready to write a proposal, chances are you’ve done some homework and know that you are eligible for the loan or grant for which you are applying.
 The departments or agencies in question widely publicize their eligibility criteria so it isn’t difficult to figure out whether or not your application will even be considered.

-However, you may not have any information on how your application is assessed, which is information that could make all the difference as to whether or not you get your funding.
+However, you may not have any information on how your application is assessed, which is information that could make all the difference as to whether or not you get your Government Funding Proposal.
 So, what is it that elected officials are looking for when they read your presentation?

 These guidelines should set you on your way to writing a viable proposal for government funding, one that will hopefully result in an affirmative response from the Canadian government department or agency to which you are applying.